 About KVC Nebraska

-KVC Nebraska is a child welfare and behavioral healthcare organization that provides foster care and intensive in-home services, and services for individuals with intellectual and developmental disabilities.
+KVC Nebraska is a child welfare and behavioral healthcare organization that provides foster care, intensive in-home services, and services for individuals with intellectual and developmental disabilities.
 Its mission is to enrich and enhance the lives of Nebraska families.

 KVC provides intensive in-home services to families in the Eastern, Southeastern, Northern and Central parts of Nebraska.
 Therapists and skill-builders work in tandem to ensure families remain safe and intact whenever possible.
 With the use of evidence-based practices like Trauma Systems Therapy (TST), KVC provides specialized interventions to enhance the safety, functioning and self-sufficiency of all families served.

 KVC Nebraska is a division of KVC Health Systems, a private, nonprofit organization providing a diverse continuum of medical and behavioral healthcare, education and social services to children and families.
 (Learn what KVC stands for.)
 KVC Health Systems is accredited by The Joint Commission and endorsed by the Annie E. Casey Foundation as one of only four child welfare “best practice” organizations in the country.